sachinym/dp-203-azure-data-engineer/Instructions/Labs/03-GettingStarted.md

 ## Overview

-Delta Lake is an open source project to build a transactional data storage layer for Spark on top of a data lake.
-Delta Lake adds support for relational semantics for both batch and streaming data operations, and enables the creation of a *Lakehouse* architecture in which Apache Spark can be used to process and query data in tables that are based on underlying files in the data lake.

-In this lab, you'll learn about Delta Lake which is an open source relational storage area for Spark that you can use to implement a data lakehouse architecture in Azure Databricks.
+In this hands-on lab, you will learn how to use Delta Lake within Azure Databricks to implement a lakehouse architecture.
+Delta Lake combines the scalability of a data lake with the reliability and performance of a data warehouse, enabling efficient batch and streaming data processing.
+Through a series of tasks, you will provision an Azure Databricks workspace, create a Spark cluster for distributed data processing, and explore Delta Lake functionality using notebooks.
+By the end of this lab, you will have a solid understanding of how Delta Lake helps manage structured and unstructured data, supporting analytics and machine learning workflows in Azure Databricks.

 ## Objective